 Why don’t I receive a follow-up email with more information?

-First, Timely Warnings are sent only when there is a continuing threat to the community, so that people can take steps to protect themselves.
+First, Timely Warnings are sent only when a reported incident represents a continuing threat to the community, so that people can take steps to protect themselves.
 We don’t want to send so many communications that people get annoyed and stop reading the emails.

 Second, there may not be any follow-up information to provide.
 Often times, there is no law enforcement investigation or UCPD may not be informed of the identity of the offender(s), so there would be no follow-up about an arrest or prosecution.
 In the event there is a law enforcement investigation, follow-up information is typically provided on UCPD’s Daily Crime Log.